cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 If you've completed the first ten challenges you have become acquainted with how contracts are deployed in the EVM.
 If you remember most of it you can skip this next paragraph, but if you're feeling a bit rusty look no further as I'll attempt to explain it works below.

-When the CREATE opcode is called, it consumers 3 items from the stack:
+When the CREATE opcode is called, it consumes 3 items from the stack:

 1. value - The value in wei to be sent to the created account.
 2. offset - The byte offset in memory in bytes that contains the contract creation code.